xxnatc/eslint-plugin-jasmine-jquery/README.md

 ## Supported Rules

 ### `/no-global-shortcuts`
-The recommended config **enables all global shortcut methods by default**.
-(All methods as of jasmine-jquery v2.1.1, see the complete list [here](https://github.com/xxnatc/eslint-plugin-jasmine-jquery/blob/master/lib/global-shortcut-config.js).)
+The recommended config **enables all global shortcut functions by default**.
+(All functions as of jasmine-jquery v2.1.1, see the complete list [here](https://github.com/xxnatc/eslint-plugin-jasmine-jquery/blob/master/lib/global-shortcut-config.js).)

-To disallow all jasmine-jquery's global shortcut methods, configure this rule:
+To disallow all jasmine-jquery's global shortcut functions, configure this rule:
 ```json
 {
   "rules": {